-Secretary of State Offices Closed for Labor Day
+Secretary of State offices closed for Labor Day

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Monday through Saturday schedule, which are Chicago North, Chicago South and Chicago West, will be closed on Saturday, September 5 and Monday, September 7, 2020.

-Tuesday through Saturday schedule will be closed on Saturday, September 5, 2020.

-All office and Driver Services facilities will be open for business Tuesday, September 8, 2020.
+All office and facilities will be open for business Tuesday, September 5th.

-As a reminder, White has extended all expiration dates to Nov.
-1, 2020 for driver’s licenses/ID cards and license plate stickers so customers do not need to rush into Driver Services facilities, especially during hot weather.
-In addition, White is reminding drivers age 75 and older with valid driver’s licenses that their driver’s license expiration date has been extended by one year; the new expiration date is their birthday in 2021.

-White continues to urge the public to consider using online services when possible instead of visiting a facility.
-Customers may go to www.cyberdriveillinois.com to take advantage of online services – such as renewing license plate stickers – from the comfort of their own home.
-People who conduct online transactions will avoid waiting in line at a facility.
+Individuals can visit the Secretary of State’s website, www.cyberdriveillinois.com, to locate the nearest Driver Services facility and the hours of operation.
+In addition, drivers can change an address, register to become an organ and tissue donor or renew license plate stickers online.

 More like this: